arjunken/crawldock/PUBLIC_LAUNCH_CHECKLIST.md

 # 🚀 Public Launch Checklist

-This checklist ensures CrowlDock is ready for public release and community contribution.
+This checklist ensures CrawlDock is ready for public release and community contribution.

 ## 📋 **Pre-Launch Checklist**